crowdsecurity/php-cs-bouncer/docs/USER_GUIDE.md

 - `api_url`: Define the URL to your Local API server, default to `http://localhost:8080`.

 - `api_timeout`: In seconds.
 The timeout when calling Local API.
-Must be greater or equal than 1.
-Default to 1 sec.
+Default to 120 sec.
+If set to a negative value, timeout will be unlimited.

 - `use_curl`: By default, this lib call the REST Local API using `file_get_contents` method (`allow_url_fopen` is required).